jaakkopasanen/AutoEq/results/README.md

 Recommendation priority is: oratory1990 > Innerfidelity > Rtings > Headphone.com.
 This means if there are
 measurements from multiple sources for the same headphone model only the highest priority result will be shown in this list.

+This list has 1430 headphone models covered but if your headphone is missing you can create settings for it yourself by following this guide: [Equalizing Headphones the Easy Way](https://medium.com/@jaakkopasanen/make-your-headphones-sound-supreme-1cbd567832a9)

 - [1MORE Crystal Piston](https://github.com/jaakkopasanen/AutoEq/tree/master/results/innerfidelity/sbaf-serious/1MORE%20Crystal%20Piston)
 - [1MORE MK801](https://github.com/jaakkopasanen/AutoEq/tree/master/results/innerfidelity/sbaf-serious/1MORE%20MK801)
 - [1MORE Multi Unit Earphones](https://github.com/jaakkopasanen/AutoEq/tree/master/results/innerfidelity/sbaf-serious/1MORE%20Multi%20Unit%20Earphones)